 My journey inward started, in earnest, some twenty-five years ago.
 I was forty then.
-The first part of my adult life, I lived a life focused on making a living, raising a family and seeking material success.
+In the first part of my adult life, I lived a life focused on making a living, raising a family, and seeking material success.
 I had lived a life that was externally focused.
 My self-worth was tied to what others thought of me.
 However, I felt that something was lacking in my life.
-Even though in the eyes of the world I was a success, I did not feel fulfilled.
+Even though in the eyes of the world, I was a success, I did not feel fulfilled.
 There was an unease inside of me.
 Something was missing.

-I was trained as a scientist and had relied on science to understand the world around me.
-Science gave me a foundation and a belief system through which to process and understand life.
+I was trained as a scientist and relied on science to understand the world around me.
+Science gave me a foundation and a belief system to process and understand life.
 Science gave me tools to understand the world outside of me, but the unease was inside of me.
-This unease pulled me to look beyond science, to other ways of understanding the world around me and, more importantly the world inside me.
+This unease pulled me to look beyond science to other ways of understanding the world around me and, more importantly, the world inside me.

-Through science I understood how the universe came into being (Big Bang theory), how life evolved from simple matter (Theory of Evolution), and how matter coalesced to form galaxies and planets including earth.
-Einstein’s theories explain how matter interacts with other matter, at the macroscopic level, and quantum mechanics explains interactions at the subatomic level.
+Through science, I understood how the universe came into being (Big Bang theory), how life evolved from simple matter (Theory of Evolution), and how matter coalesced to form galaxies and planets, including earth.
+Einstein’s theories explain how matter interacts with other issues at the macroscopic level, and quantum mechanics explains interactions at the subatomic level.

-Unlike my forefathers I do not have to invent gods and spirits to explain natural phenomenon.
-“In science I trust” has been my version of “In God We Trust”.
-Science has given me an unshakeable foundation on which to build my world view.
+Unlike my forefathers, I do not have to invent gods and spirits to explain natural phenomena.
+“In science I trust” has been my version of “In God We Trust.”
+Science has given me an unshakeable foundation on which to build my worldview.
 Most natural phenomena are explained by science, and science is the basis of our technological progress.

 Science forms the bedrock of my belief system.
 I look to science for answers and rely on it to guide me in making objective choices.
 Objectivity has been the operative idea for me in search of truth and meaning and on which to build my belief system.
 Science has taught me to separate the subjective from the objective.

-The consequence of focusing on science alone was that I pushed aside examining what was going on inside of me.
-What was inside of me–my feelings and my thoughts– was subjective, and open to many interpretations based on who did the interpreting, and therefore not “scientific”, and therefore, not infallible.
+The consequence of focusing on science alone was that I pushed aside, examining what was going on inside of me.
+What was inside of me–my feelings and my thoughts– was subjective and open to many interpretations based on who did the interpreting, and therefore not “scientific,” and therefore, not infallible.
 Hence, what went on inside of me could not be my guideposts for how I lived my life.
 Or, so I believed.
-Science helped me separate the subjective from the objective, but in doing so closed me to examining what was going on inside of me.
-I had closed myself to understanding “me”.
-I have paid a price for this.
-There was something missing.
+Science helped me separate the subjective from the objective, but in doing so closed me to examine what was going on inside of me.
+I had locked myself to understanding “me.”
+I have paid the price for this.
+Something was missing.
 I understood the world outside of me but had no idea what was going on inside of me.
 My inside, as it were, was calling out to me to pay attention.
-This is when I began to reach outside of science, in order to find answers to what was going on inside of me.
-For the first time in my life I began to discover that there was a world inside of me.
-A world of thoughts, feelings and emotions.
+This was when I began to reach outside of science to find answers to what was going on inside of me.
+For the first time in my life, I began to discover that there was a world inside of me.
+A world of thoughts, feelings, and emotions.
 A world that was as fascinating as the world outside.

-I read Freud, Jung and books by eminent neuroscientists such as V.S.
-Ramachandran (Phantoms in the Brain), Antonio Damasio (Self Comes to Mind).
+I read Freud, Jung, and books by eminent neuroscientists such as V.S.
+Ramachandran (Phantoms in the Brain) and Antonio Damasio (Self Comes to Mind).
 I read science writers such as K.C.
 Cole (The Hole in the Universe) and Brian Greene (The Elegant Universe).
 A new frontier of knowledge was opening up to me.
 I was once again childlike.
 I was exploring new worlds.

 I began to look deeper into eastern philosophy.
-I sought out people whom I respected as scientists and who had studied eastern philosophy, in depth.
+I sought out people whom I respected as scientists and who had studied Eastern philosophy in-depth.
 One such person was and is my father-in-law.
-He is a physician and a learned Vedantic scholar, who has written the book Creative Explosion: An Introduction to Vedanta and Freedom.
+He is a physician and a learned Vedantic scholar who has written the book Creative Explosion: An Introduction to Vedanta and Freedom.
 I engaged with him in discussions about the Vedas.
 We had daily dialogs spanning many years.
-I came to these discussions a skeptic.
+I came to these discussions as a skeptic.
 I was looking at his beliefs and understandings through the filters of science.
-Our discussions were heated, but, through the clash of ideas, I came away with a better understanding of and appreciation for his knowledge and wisdom, and an understanding of the meaning behind key concepts of the Vedas.
-The Vedic concepts were unfathomable, and seemed almost absurd, when first introduced to me by my father-in-law.
+Our conversations were heated, but through the clash of ideas, I came away with a better understanding of and appreciation for his knowledge and wisdom and an experience of the meaning behind key concepts of the Vedas.
+The Vedic concepts were unfathomable and seemed almost absurd when first introduced to me by my father-in-law.

 The key insights of the Vedas are a radical departure from the foundational belief of science.
 Science is the study of the observed universe apart from the observer.
 Science separates the observed from the observer.
-The observed is objective and the observer subjective.
-Science is after “objective truth”.
-Vedas say that to understand “truth”, one cannot separate the subjective from the objective and one must see that there is no such separation.
-What is inside is outside, there is only the whole or the “one”.
-My first reaction, when introduced to this idea was, how could this be so?
+The observed is objective, and the observer subjective.
+Science is after “objective truth.”
+Vedas say that to understand “truth,” one cannot separate the subjective from the objective, and one must see that there is no such separation.
+What is inside is outside.
+There is only the whole or the “one.”
+When introduced to this idea, my first reaction was, how could this be so?
 My senses belie this.
 How could I be the same as, or one with my dog, or the tree outside or the walls in my room?
 How is this even possible?